 FNF is a leading provider of title insurance, escrow and other title-related services, including trust activities, trustee sales guarantees, recordings and reconveyances and home warranty products, as well as transaction services to the real estate and mortgage industries.
 Title insurance revenue is closely related to the level of real estate activity which includes sales, mortgage financing and mortgage refinancing.
 The levels of real estate activity are primarily affected by the average price of real estate sales, the availability of funds to finance purchases and mortgage interest rates.
-The Mortgage Bankers Association's (MBA) Mortgage Finance Forecast as of April 2021 predicts overall mortgage originations will decrease slightly in 2021, which is based upon its expectation that residential purchase transactions will steadily increase in 2021 and beyond from 2020 levels while residential refinance transactions steadily decrease in 2021 and beyond.
+The Mortgage Bankers Association's (MBA) Mortgage Finance Forecast as of January 2022 predicts overall mortgage originations will decrease in 2022 and 2023 before slightly increasing in 2024, which is based upon its expectation that residential purchase transactions will steadily increase in 2022 and 2023 from 2021 levels before slightly decreasing in 2024, while residential refinance transactions steadily decrease in 2022 and 2023 from 2021 levels before increasing in 2024.

-We also continue to evaluate the impact of the COVID-19 pandemic and cannot be certain to what extent the outbreak of COVID-19 and the steps taken to attempt to mitigate its spread will impact our future results of operations.
 We continually monitor mortgage origination trends and believe that, based on our ability to produce industry-leading operating margins through all economic cycles, we are well-positioned to adjust our operations for adverse changes in real estate activity and to take advantage of increased volume when demand increases.

-We are also a provider of annuity and life insurance products through our wholly-owned subsidiary F&G. F&G provides a diversification of our cash and income streams away from title insurance and is expected to provide predictable income that is countercyclical that performs best in a rising long-term rate environment through an attractive retirement insurance business with strong growth tailwinds as demand for retirement insurance products are propelled by an aging demographic.
+We are also a provider of annuity and life insurance products through our wholly-owned subsidiary F&G. F&G provides a diversification of our cash and income streams away from title insurance and is expected to provide predictable income that is counter-cyclical that performs best in a rising long-term interest rate environment through an attractive retirement insurance business with strong growth tailwinds as demand for retirement insurance products are propelled by an aging demographic.

-In 2021, our board and management team will be focused on the organic growth of our core title operations while carefully managing expenses to address any changes in the mortgage industry and our business as a result of the COVID-19 pandemic and other macro-economic factors.
-The board and management team will also be focused on the successful integration of the F&G businesses into FNF.
+In 2022, our board and management team will be focused on the organic growth of our core title operations while carefully managing expenses to address any changes in the mortgage industry and our business as a result of the COVID-19 pandemic and other macroeconomic factors.
+The board and management team will also be focused on the successful execution of our previously announced dividend to our shareholders, on a pro rata basis, of 15% of the common stock of F&G and F&G's transition to a publicly traded company.